isbobby/mdnotes/programming language/Lexical Analysis.md

 ]
 ```

 Note that in some languages like Python, the length of whitespace is significant, so the lexer can't just discard the whitespace and newline characters.
-Instead, they have to output the whitespace charactrers as tokens for the parser.
+Instead, they have to output the whitespace characters as tokens for the parser.

 Production ready lexer may also attach the line number, column number and filename to a token - to later output useful error messages in the parsing stage.
 For example, instead of `error - missing semicolon`, it will output